Medical Research Surveys

 Health insurance survey

-Patient advocacy groups, insurers, and employers can all deploy surveys to poll prospective enrollees on possible changes to insurance plans or features that might meet their healthcare needs more closely.
-Insurers can survey their enrollees to learn more about factors influencing selection, expectations, renewal, and healthcare utilization.
-An online survey can help pin down whether or not enrollees are satisfied with their access to preventative care and wellness services, and how they feel about the availability of benefits information.
+Patient advocacy groups, insurers, and employers can all deploy surveys to poll prospective enrolees on possible changes to insurance plans or features that might meet their healthcare needs more closely.
+Insurers can survey their enrolees to learn more about factors influencing selection, expectations, renewal, and healthcare utilization.
+An online survey can help pin down whether or not enrolees are satisfied with their access to preventative care and wellness services, and how they feel about the availability of benefits information.

 Women’s health research